Gopal-Khadka/DevGram/PROCEDURES.md

 In this section, we will build our authentication page from scratch using Authentication page that looks similar to the Instagram but with our twist of flavor.
 We just included a random image for now.
 The login form will be placed on the right side of the image in the next section.

 ## Building Authentication Form

+Simple form like `Instagram` is made with two login providers: `Google` and `GitHub` .
+This way, users can login through their github and google profiles.
+Actual authentication feature will be implemented through `Firebase` authentication.